pesu-dev/poc/capstone-finder.md

 ### Moderation

-- Admin accounts exist, which have complete control over all accounts, but cannot view chats
+- Admin accounts exist, which have complete control over all accounts
-- Students can report chats, which can be seen by admins and the target student's account may be suspended or banned
 - Admins can also take down accounts based on profile data

 ### Cron jobs

 - Biannual cron job: Deletes inactive accounts (based on last login time)

----

-## Add-ons

-- Simple end-to-end encryption for student chats
-- Resume uploading